< Back to Curriculum page

 Once completing the appropriate accredited course in Key Stage 4, our sixth form pupils study a more practical approach to the subject.
 They focus on using and applying their acquired skills and knowledge to solve ‘real life problems’.
 Pupils follow objectives towards achieving an Edexcel Functional skills qualification which can be studied from entry level 1 up to a level 2.

 Targets are set and assessed using the Schools assessment tool Solar.
 Individual targets are created for each pupil and can be found in the front of subject books.
 Assessment is ongoing and regularly updated throughout the year as pupils progress through the WS P steps levels for number, shape and measures and using and applying.
 Formal assessment updates takes place on a termly basis.
 Assessment data is analysed by the curriculum co-ordinator and is used to identify those pupils who need extra support in the form of interventions.

-THIS SUBJECT ADHERES TO THE RELEVENT POLICY GUIDELINES OUTLINED IN THE SCHOOL GENERAL POLICY DOCUMENT.
+THIS SUBJECT ADHERES TO THE RELEVANT POLICY GUIDELINES OUTLINED IN THE SCHOOL’S GENERAL POLICY DOCUMENT.

-COMPREHENSIVE DOCUMENTATION IS HELD BY THE SUBJECT CO-ORDINATOR WHO, FOR THIS SUBJECT IS MRS KATE ROGERS
+COMPREHENSIVE SUBJECT DOCUMENTATION IS HELD BY THE SUBJECT CO-ORDINATOR WHO FOR THIS SUBJECT IS K ROGERS.